Heritage Christian School (Indianapolis): Accreditation

-Heritage Christian School is an independent Christian school and is fully accredited by the Association of Christian Schools International (ACSI) and the North Central Association of Colleges and Schools (NCA).
+Heritage Christian School is an independent Christian school and is fully accredited by the Association of Christian Schools International (ACSI) and the Cognia.

 Athletics

-Heritage Christian School has been a member of the Indiana High School Athletic Association since 2001 and offers 18 varsity sanctioned sports as well as girls and boys lacrosse.
+Heritage Christian School has been a member of the Indiana High School Athletic Association since 2001 and offers 19 varsity sanctioned sports as well as cheerleading and girls/boys lacrosse.
+The Eagles compete in the Indiana Crossroads Conference.
 Notable athletes include WNBA stars Tyasha Harris and Kelly Faris, Purdue University stars Myles Colvin (men's basketball) and Raven Colvin (women's volleyball), Butler University Elise Latham (2021 Indiana Lacrosse player of the year), and Butler University Ari Wiggins (women's basketball).
 HCS participates as a Class 2A school and have competed in and achieved success at multiple levels across a variety of sports.
-They are members of the Circle City Conference.
+They are members of the Indiana Crossroads Conference.